CreativePeoplePlace/People-Place-Sync/README.md

 * Your MailChimp API key
 * Your MailChimp List ID
+* A custom Postcode field with a field ID of `POSTCODE` in your MailChimp subscriber list
-* A custom POSTCODE field in your MailChimp subscriber list
+* A custom Organisation field with a field ID of `ORGANISATI` in your MailChimp subscriber list
-* A custom ORGANISATION field in your MailChimp subscriber list
+* A custom URL field with a field ID of `URL` in your MailChimp subscriber list

 There is a 150000 subscriber list limit.